Natasha Richardson: Personal life

 Richardson's first marriage was to filmmaker Robert Fox, whom she had met in 1985, during the making of Anton Chekhov's The Seagull; they were married from 1990 to 1992.
 Richardson then met actor Liam Neeson while performing in a revival of the play Anna Christie on Broadway in 1993.
-Richardson married Neeson in the summer of 1994 at the home they shared in Millbrook, New York; she had become a naturalised American citizen.
+She married Neeson in the summer of 1994 at the home they shared in Millbrook, New York; she had become a naturalised American citizen.
 The couple had two sons together: Micheál and Daniel.

 Richardson helped raise millions of dollars in the fight against AIDS; her father, Tony, had died of AIDS-related causes in 1991.
-Richardson was also actively involved in AmfAR, becoming a board member in 2006 and participating in many other AIDS charities, including Bailey House, God's Love We Deliver, Mothers' Voices, AIDS Crisis Trust and National AIDS Trust, for which Richardson was an ambassador.
+She was also actively involved in AmfAR, becoming a board member in 2006 and participating in many other AIDS charities, including Bailey House, God's Love We Deliver, Mothers' Voices, AIDS Crisis Trust and National AIDS Trust, for which Richardson was an ambassador.
 She received AmfAR's Award of Courage in November 2000.

 Richardson was a smoker.
-Although she had reportedly quit smoking, Richardson was a critic of the ban on smoking in New York City restaurants.
+Although she had reportedly quit smoking, she was a critic of the ban on smoking in New York City restaurants.

 Death and funeral

-On 16 March 2009, Richardson sustained a head injury when she fell while taking a beginner skiing lesson at the Mont Tremblant Resort, about 130 km from Montreal.
-At first, Richardson refused any medical help but complained of a severe headache about two hours after the accident.
-She was flown to Lenox Hill Hospital in New York City, and died two days later from an epidural hematoma.
-Richardson's family issued a statement on the day she died: "Liam Neeson, his sons, and the entire family are shocked and devastated by the tragic death of their beloved Natasha.
+On 16 March 2009, Richardson sustained a head injury after falling during a beginner skiing lesson at the Mont Tremblant Resort, approximately 130 km from Montreal.
+Initially, she declined medical assistance but reported a severe headache about two hours later.
+She was initially treated at the Hôpital du Sacré-Cœur de Montréal in Montreal, where she was in intensive care.
+Before being flown to New York City, it was reported she had suffered brain death.
+She was subsequently flown to Lenox Hill Hospital in New York City, where she died two days later, aged 45, from an epidural hematoma.

+Richardson's family issued a statement on the day of her death: "Liam Neeson, his sons, and the entire family are shocked and devastated by the tragic death of their beloved Natasha.
 They are profoundly grateful for the support, love, and prayers of everyone, and ask for privacy during this very difficult time."
 Neeson donated Richardson's organs following her death.
-Later that night, theatre lights were dimmed on Broadway in Manhattan and in the West End of London as a mark of respect for Richardson.
-The following day on 19 March, a private viewing was held at the American Irish Historical Society in Manhattan.
+Later that night, theatre lights were dimmed on Broadway in Manhattan and in the West End of London as a mark of respect.
+The following day, 19 March, a private viewing was held at the American Irish Historical Society in Manhattan.

-On 22 March, a private funeral was held at St. Peter's Episcopal Church near Millbrook, New York, close to the family's upstate home.
+On 22 March, a private funeral took place at St. Peter's Episcopal Church near Millbrook, New York, close to the family's upstate home.
 Richardson was buried near her maternal grandmother, Rachel Kempson, in the churchyard.
 Her aunt, Lynn Redgrave, was buried in the same churchyard on 8 May 2010, near Richardson and Kempson.
-The 2015 biographical thriller Everest was later dedicated to Richardson.
+The 2010 Everest biographical film The Wildest Dream was her final film.